pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 1. User reports issue
 2. Bug report issue created in GitHub/Issues documenting how to reproduce, and include any custom scripts or data that triggered the issue
 3. Fix developed on a branch (`xxx_branch`) taken from the *release* tag (`Rm_n_o`)
-4. New tests demonstrating the issue and it's resolution are developed and tests identified as being likely to be affected by the code code run on developer's machine
+4. New tests demonstrating the issue and its resolution are developed.
+Tests identified as being likely to be affected by the code changes run on developer's machine
 5. Run the branch through the "hot-fix" build pipeline on Jenkins that *just* executers the build and package steps
 6. The build artifact can be released to the specific target platform as version `m.n.o.<sha>`
 7. Open PR to merge your the hot-fix branch into the `master` and `rel_m_n` branches, as per the standard Patch Release process